yabinmeng/opscnfsrestore/README.md

          <tr>
            <td> -nds &lt;true|false&gt; </td>
            <td> Whether NOT to maitain backup location folder structure in the local download directory (default: false)
-             <li> <b>ONLY applicable when "-t (--table)" option is specified.</b> </li>
+             <li> <b>ONLY applicable when "-t" option is specified.</b> </li>
-             <li> When NOT specified or NO "-t (--table)" option is specified, backup location folder structure is always maintained under the local download directory.
+             <li> When NOT specified or NO "-t" option is specified, backup location folder structure is always maintained under the local download directory.
 This is to avoid possible SSTable name conflicts among different keyspaces and/or tables.</li>
            </td>
            <td> No </td>
          </tr>